Cactoidal/Island-of-Space-Time-Chainlink-Hackathon-Spring-2023/godot/README.md

 CreatureBehavior.gd controls the movement behavior of creatures spawned into the game.

+In the rust folder, you will find the library I created to implement Ethers.rs using Godot Rust.

 Godot uses a node-based architecture reliant on "scene" and "resource" files.
 I have not uploaded these as they primarily consist of configuration data, nor have I provided the plugin or asset files (the latter amounting to hundreds of MBs).
 However, I will provide links below to the invaluable resources I have used to make this project:

 Godot https://github.com/godotengine/godot